 For the purpose of paying the interest on and principal of the bonds as the same become due and payable, respectively, and payment for District operations, maintenance and deposits to the Reserve Fund, the District shall certify a maximum mill levy, as set forth in the bankruptcy plan, to the Board of County Commissioners of El Paso County, Colorado.
 For each of the certification years beginning 1990 to and including 1995 a maximum of 22 mills could be certified on all of the taxable property in the District.
-For 1996 and subsequent years, as long as any bond is outstanding, a maximum of 20 mills can be certified on all of the taxable property in the District with the following exception.
-In the event that the assessed valuation within the District for any certification year is less than the assessed valuation for certification year 1990, the District shall increase the maximum mill levy imposed on property to generate property tax revenue equivalent to the amount of property tax calculated using the 1990 assessed valuation multiplied times the maximum mill levy of 20 mills.
+For 1996 and subsequent years, as long as any bond is outstanding, a maximum of 20 mills can be certified on all of the taxable property in the District for any certification year is less than the assessed valuation for certification year 1990, the District shall increase the maximum mill levy imposed on property to generate property tax revenue equivalent to the amount of property tax calculated using the 1990 assessed valuation multiplied times the maximum mill levy of 20 mills.